 Put simply, it is a way for EU and US officials to remove the most controversial aspects of TTIP from the main agreement, leaving them to be discussed out of the public eye when the controversy has died down.

 Proponents of TTIP say all of this is just scaremongering, but the reality is that this stuff is already happening.
 The mere prospect of the deal is already weakening certain EU standards.
 For example, US officials successfully used the prospect of TTIP to bully the EU into abandoning plans to ban 31 dangerous pesticides with ingredients that have been shown to cause cancer and infertility.

 A similar fate befell regulations around the treatment of beef with lactic acid.
 This was banned in Europe because of fears that the procedure was being used to conceal unhygienic practices.
 The ban was repealed by MEPs in a Parliamentary Committee after EU Commission officials openly suggested TTIP negotiations would be threatened if the ban wasn’t lifted.

 Campaigners and concerned citizens on both sides of the Atlantic need to fight to protect hard won standards and regulations to keep us and our environment safe.
 Excluding the NHS or any other public service isn’t enough, as the regulatory race to the bottom will affect us all regardless.
 TTIP should be opposed in its entirety, not just the ISDS provisions that have gained most public attention so far.

-Download the briefing Race to the bottom Regulatory cooperation in TTIP: A blueprint for corporate domination?Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Download the briefing Race to the bottom Regulatory cooperation in TTIP: A blueprint for corporate domination?Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.